Facts About French Bulldogs

 Your French bulldog should get at least an hour of daily exercise.
 Although, due to their short muzzles and breathing problems, you should let your pooch set the pace of your walks.

-Your dog should be well trained before you even consider taking them off their lead.
-If you have a back garden, letting your Frenchie wander around and explore there is completely fine.
+Your dog should be well trained before you even consider taking them off their lead, but if you have a back garden, letting your Frenchie wander around and explore is completely fine.
 With such a playful nature, it’s great to have plenty of toys available for your dog to play with.

-When the weather is warm, it’s best to take your French Bulldog out either early in the morning or during the evening when it’s cooler.
+When the weather is warm, it’s best to take your French Bulldog out for a short walk either early in the morning or during the evening when it’s cooler.
 During the summer, ensure your dog has water to drink to help prevent them from overheating.

 How long do French Bulldogs live?